Web-based AR for Enterprise: Opportunities and Challenges

 Before AREA members can test and/or embrace the IW specifications, they must understand the status and development roadmap of the W3C working group’s activities, and be able to compare the benefits and practical limitations of using Web-based delivery of enterprise AR content versus the existing native application approach.

 This research project will educate and empower AREA members as they begin to explore Web-based AR as a resource in their AR portfolio, and permit members to converse with enterprise stakeholders and Web-based AR solution providers.
 With this knowledge, AREA members will be able to choose if, when and how to take full advantage of the emerging Immersive Web.

 Approach and Scope

 To achieve the goals of this project, the research team will:

 The research will answer at least the following questions for AREA members.

 2. What does engagement of Web-based AR look like across the enterprise AR experience life-cycle?

 3. What are some ideal future states (scenarios) towards which enterprises and AR technology providers should be planning?

 This AREA research project will produce three deliverables:

-Please use the submission form below to submit your proposal on or before 12 PM Eastern Daylight Time March 25th.
+Please use the submission form below to submit your proposal on or before 12 PM Eastern Daylight Time September 16, 2019.